Writer. Veteran. Combat aviator. Mountaineer. Adventurer. Ruralite. Lover of chocolate and red wine. Mom.

 I came back to writing for a few reasons, not in this order:

-1. I felt embarrassed to admit where I worked to anyone who might be able to discern how inauthentic it felt (though Microsoft is almost a check-the-box living in Seattle.
-So: box checked)
+1. I felt embarrassed to admit where I worked to anyone who might be able to discern how inauthentic it felt.

 2. Stress related illness didn't seem like something indicative of the right lifestyle and I didn't want another colonoscopy before I was 50.